+1-646 503 18 10

 Region: Leinster, Dublin City

-Visa: Nationals from Czech Republic do not require a visa for travelling to South and attending a language course.
+Visa: Nationals from USA do not require a visa to study short term English courses up to 90 days.
 Check visa requirements for nationals from other countries.

 High season: July